Stuart Forster travels to Cumbria and stays at The Black Bull in Sedbergh.

 Mulling what to choose, I nibbled from a bowl of maple pea hummus and crackers while sipping a gin and tonic.
 The wine menu included a selection of Central European choices, tempting me to choose a bottle of Trica Plavac Mali from Croatia.

 It paired well with both my starter, a tartar made from wild Lakeland venison, and main course of succulent roast lamb.
 The local Herdwick lamb was served with beetroot and asparagus with a hint of anchovy.

 The texture and level of sweetness of the sticky toffee pudding proved spot on and paired well with a glass of Changyu icewine from China.

-Ambiance of The Black Bull
+Ambience of The Black Bull

-I found The Black Bull welcoming and enjoyed sipping a drink in the cosy bar, which has a wood burning stove.
+I found The Black Bull welcoming and enjoyed sipping a drink in the cosy bar, which has a wood-burning stove.
 Framed photos of local landscapes are interspersed between Japanese prints above the bar’s red banquettes.

 Similar prints are displayed in the adjacent casual dining area where breakfast is served.

-Tables in the restaurant are well spaced.
+The tables in the restaurant are well spaced.
 Exposed floorboards and ceiling beams form part of the rustic chic decor.
 So too do twisted driftwood and neat displays of flowers.
 Unintrusive music played at a low volume during dinner.